NielsDeln/SmartWF-Capstone/README.md

 This repository contains 3 different styles of models, the ```Must```, ```Should``` and ```Could``` model.
 These models increase in complexity and capabilities

 ### Must
-The ```Must``` model is the most simple, it aims to make basic predictions on the Damage Equivalent Load (DEL) of a wind turbine based on the wind velocity and the standard deviation of the wind
+The ```Must``` model is the most simple, it aims to make basic predictions on the Damage Equivalent Load (DEL) of a wind turbine based on the wind velocity and the standard deviation of the wind.

+There are two complete ```Must``` model notebooks.
+One trying to predict Leq_x and Leq_y. (is Damage Equivalent Load for Root Bending Moment x and y).
+Both models use the same traditional AI techniques.
+A KNN-model, Random Forest and Polynomial SGD.

+Both Notebooks use 8 plotfunctions defined in seperate Plot_data.py.
+These plotfunctions make sure all output graphs have similar layout.

 ### Should
 The ```Should``` has increased predictive capabilities, being able to predict a time series of the blade root bending moment